TheStig294/100-more-randomats-pack-1/README.md

 by Jasmin Daniel\
 licensed under Creative Commons Attribution <http://creativecommons.org/licenses/by/4.0/>

-## The Cricle

-Stay inside the shrinking circle, or else you take damage!\
-\
-_ttt_randomat_circle_ - Default: 1 - Whether this randomat is enabled\
-_randomat_circle_zones_ - Default: 4 - The number of zones until the circle covers the map\
-_randomat_circle_wait_time_ - Default: 30 - Seconds after the next zone is announced before the circle moves\
-_randomat_circle_move_time_ - Default: 30 - Seconds it takes for the circle to move\
-\
-Functionality from the Battle Royale randomat's storm, by [Nick](https://steamcommunity.com/id/noxxflame)

 ## The Michael Rosen Rap

 Replaces game sounds with Michael Rosen sounds!\